Tag Archives: Bowel Incontinence

 Fecal incontinence, or bowel incontinence, a condition affecting both men and women, is characterized by the inability to control bowel movements.

-It affects an estimated 18 million American adults although actual numbers are likely much higher due to many sufferers failing to report this issue to their physicians.
+This issue affects an estimated 1 in 3 people, but the numbers may be higher due to people failing to report it to their physicians.

 Fecal incontinence affects people differently some have leaks of solid or liquid fecal matter, some cannot reach a restroom in time, and some don’t realize they need to go until it’s too late.
 The good news is that fecal incontinence is highly treatable.